 index

-1. The "Dehydration Trap" Before Bed
+1. The Dehydration Trap Before Bed

-3. The "Wine Wind-Down" Myth
+3. The Wine Wind-Down Myth

 Many of us use a glass of wine to de-stress.
-While it helps you fall asleep faster, alcohol is a "REM blocker."
-It fragments your sleep cycles and causes systemic inflammation (the "sugar puff" look in the face the next day).
+While it helps you fall asleep faster, alcohol is a REM blocker.
+It fragments your sleep cycles and causes visible fluid imbalance, that sugar puff look in the face the next day.

-Bone Broth offers a healthier way to wind down.
-The ritual of sipping a hot, savoury liquid triggers the parasympathetic nervous system ("Rest and Digest").
 The amino acid Glycine physically lowers your core body temperature, mimicking the body's natural sleep onset mechanism.
-You get the relaxation of the wine ritual, without the dehydration or the hangover.
+You get the relaxation of the wine ritual without the dehydration or the morning grogginess.

-4. Waking Up "Ready," Not "Puffy"
+4. Waking Up Ready, Not Puffy

-Morning puffiness is often a sign of fluid stagnation and inflammation.
-When you drink bone broth before bed, you are providing the gut with anti-inflammatory amino acids right before the long fast of sleep.
+Morning puffiness is often a sign of fluid stagnation and systemic sensitivity.
+When you drink bone broth before bed, you are providing the gut with soothing amino acids right before the long fast of sleep.
 This supports a calm digestive system overnight.
-Many customers report that after switching to the "PM Broth Protocol" for 14 days, they notice a significant difference in their morning complexion—less puffiness around the eyes and a "bouncier" skin texture, simply because the tissue remained hydrated and calm all night.

 5. Frequently Asked Questions